Crazy Over Dogs - All Dogs Matter

 The Facts of the Myth:

 Overall, a dog’s body language is quite complex.
 The tail is just one of the many ways that they communicate.
-The tail, because indicating happiness, it can also be a sign of anxiety, or fear.
+The tail, indicating happiness, can also be a sign of anxiety or fear.

 Therefore, you need to look at your dog’s overall body language to determine its true mood.